I'll Follow the Sun (Mr. President song)

-"I'll Follow the Sun" is a song by German Eurodance group Mr. President, released in March 1995 as the second single from their first album, Up'n Away - The Album (1995).
+"I'll Follow the Sun" is a song by German Eurodance group Mr. President, released in March 1995, by Warner Bros.
+Records, as the second single from their first album, Up'n Away - The Album (1995).
 It was the first single to receive participation from rapper Delroy "Layzee Dee" Rennalls, after George "Sir Prophet" Jones left the group.
-A moderate success on the charts in Europe, it peaked at number 15 in Finland, number 16 in Switzerland, number 18 in Austria and number 23 in Germany.
-On the Eurochart Hot 100, the song reached number 58 in March 1995.
+Rennalls also co-wrote the lyrics with Robin Masters and producer Kai Matthiesen.
+A moderate success on the charts in Europe, "I'll Follow the Sun" became a top-20 hit in Finland (15), Switzerland (16) and Austria (18).
+In Germany, it peaked at number 23 and spent 14 weeks inside the German Singles Chart.
+On the Eurochart Hot 100, the song reached number 58 in its second week on the chart, after charting in Austria, Denmark, Finland and Germany.

 Critical reception

-Pan-European magazine Music & Media wrote, "When the Euro president pushes the red button, you'll hear a big bang which clatters like a speeded up bassline from Jacko's "Billy Jean" with souped-up Giorgio Moroder computer disco."
+Pan-European magazine Music & Media wrote, "When the Euro president pushes the red button, you'll hear a big bang which clatters like a speeded up bassline from Jacko's 'Billy Jean' with souped-up Giorgio Moroder computer disco."

 Music video

-The accompanying music video for "I'll Follow the Sun" was directed by Czar.
+The accompanying music video for "I'll Follow the Sun" was directed by Czar and filmed in Palm Springs, Los Angeles.
+It was A-listed on German music television channel VIVA in March 1995.